Tenant Subscription

 type: TenantOperation

-The CAPTenantOperation is reconciled to create Kubernetes jobs (steps) derived from the latest CAPApplicationVersion in Ready state.
+The CAPTenantOperation is reconciled to create Kubernetes Jobs (steps) derived from the latest CAPApplicationVersion in Ready state.
 The steps include a TenantOperation job and optional CustomTenantOperation steps.
 The TenantOperation step uses built-in CLI-based tenant operations from @sap/cds-mtxs to execute tenant provisioning.

 The CAPTenant reaches a Ready state only after:

-• all CAPTenantOperation steps complete successfully, and
+• All CAPTenantOperation steps complete successfully, and

-• an Istio VirtualService is created to route HTTP requests on the tenant subdomain to the application.
+• An Istio VirtualService is created to route HTTP requests on the tenant subdomain to the application.

 tenant-provisioning